shoaib417/Hospital-Managment-System/README.md

-The source code is in src file to run the code execute the MainModule present in src/main package.
+The source code is in src folder to run the code execute the MainModule present in src/main package.